benjaminmesser/Group-12-Project/README.md

 # Getting Started
 Download all .java files present in the master branch of our repository and compile them from the command line.
 Finally, run JavaFxGui.java from command line to run the GUI version of the game or RunGame.java for the text-based version.

-The command line argument below can be used to compile the classes in the repository.
+The command line argument below must be used to compile the classes in the repository.

-                           javac -cp .;jrxrt.jar *.java
+ javac -cp .:junit-4.12.jar:hamcrest-core-1.3.jar *.java

 ## Prequisites
 Before running Bad Mario, an up to date version of JRE and JDK should installed on your machine.
 If the jfxrt library is not contained in the version of JDK installed, it should be added as an external JAR and added to the file path in the IDE being used.